smaerdlatigid/3D-Material-Synthesis/README.md

     python format_data.py

 Use the script `ScreenCapture.cs` within Unity to generate training samples for a CNN.
 The training data is augmented within Unity to account for different perspectives & small distortions (e.g. warps, rotations, translations and cropping).
 Set the file path before running the "TrainingSamples" scene.
 Ignore all moments Unity tries to conver the texture type to a normal map.
-The normal map will be set to the albedo/base map to generate a ground truth label and gets renders in a wierd manner if set to a normal map in the texture settings.
+The normal map will be set to the albedo/base map to generate a ground truth label and gets rendered in a wierd manner if set to a normal map in the texture settings.

 ![](Figures/unity_training.gif)